 It is less suitable to show hobby products or other creative works.

-I see Pinterest as a visual search machine.
+Pinterest is a visual search machine.
 Like Instagram, it is mainly one-way traffic, yet it can give you exposure from the start.
-You won’t have a lot of exposure at the beginning on the other platforms, you’ll have to build a fanbase first.
+There is no need to have a lot of followers to get a lot of traffic to your Pins.
+On the other platforms, you won’t have a lot of exposure at the beginning.
+You’ll have to build a fanbase first.

 Twitter, Tumblr, TikTok, and others